MRI Technology: The New Option for Prostate Diagnosis and Treatment

 - An IV will be started to administer contrast.

-- A Multiparametric MRI is performed and Computer Aided Detection (CAD) is used to help the radiologist identify prostate cancer.
+- A multiparametric MRI is performed and computer aided detection (CAD) is used to help the radiologist identify prostate cancer.

-Step 2: MR-Guided Biopsy
+Step 2: MRI-Guided Biopsy

-Overlake Medical Center is the first facility in the Seattle area to offer MR-guided biopsy of the prostate.
+Overlake Medical Center is the first facility in the Seattle area to offer MRI-guided biopsy of the prostate.
 A prostate biopsy is a minimally invasive technique where small tissue samples are taken from the prostate for microscopic evaluation by a pathologist.

 - Conscious sedation is administered through an IV for the patient’s comfort.

-- MRI technology is used to precisely guide the biopsy needle and samples previously identified by the Multiparametric MRI and samples are taken from the target area previously identified by the Multiparametric MRI.
+- MRI technology is used to precisely guide the biopsy needle and samples previously identified by the multiparametric MRI and samples are taken from the target area previously identified by the multiparametric MRI.

 - The entire procedure will take about one hour.